 Mexican society also divides by income and educational level, with a small upper class and larger middle and lower classes.
 Upper-class Mexicans are wealthy, well-educated elites, often referred to as "peso billionaires."
-In many areas, but particularly the northern half of the country, upper-class landholders form an agricultural elite that controls extensive resources and receives a huge proportion of the income generated from agriculture (see p.
-1, 6 of Economics and Resources).
+In many areas, but particularly the northern half of the country, upper-class landholders form an agricultural elite that controls extensive resources and receives a huge proportion of the income generated from agriculture (see Economics and Resources).